Eigenfunction martingale estimating functions and filtered data for drift estimation of discretely observed multiscale diffusions: Problem setting

 where $\Delta = t_n - t_{n-1}$ is the constant distance between two consecutive observations.
 We now discuss how this eigenvalue problem can be used for parameter estimation.
 Let $J$ be a positive integer and let $\{ \beta_j(\cdot;a) \}_{j=1}^J$ be $J$ arbitrary functions $\beta_j(\cdot;a) \colon \R \to \R^M$ possibly dependent on the parameter $a$, which satisfy Assumption \ref{ass:beta_functions}(i)(ii) stated below, and define for $x,y,z \in \R$ the martingale estimating function

 Then, given a set of observations $\{ \widetilde X_n^\epl \}_{n=0}^N$, we consider the score function $\widehat G_{N,J}^\epl \colon \mathcal A \to \R^M$ defined by

 This function can be seen as an approximation in terms of eigenfunctions of the true score function, i.e., the gradient of the log-likelihood function with respect to the unknown parameter.
+The full derivation of a martingale estimating function as an approximation of the true score function is given in detail in \cite[Section 2]{BiS95}.
+The first step is a discretization of the gradient of the continuous-time log-likelihood, which yields a biased estimating function.
+Hence, the next step is adjusting this function by adding its compensator in order to obtain a zero-mean martingale.
+Moreover, by using the eigenfunctions of the generator, it is shown in~\cite{KeS99} that this approach is suitable for scalar diffusion processes with no multiscale structure, i.e., processes with a single characteristic length/time scale.
 In fact, by a classical result for ergodic diffusion processes \cite[Section 4.7]{Pav14}, any function in the $L^2$ space weighted by the invariant measure can be written as an infinite linear combination of the eigenfunctions of the generator of the diffusion process.

+\begin{remark} In the construction of the martingale estimating function $\widehat G^\epl_{N,J}(a)$ we omitted the first index $j = 0$ because, for ergodic diffusion processes, the first eigenvalue is zero, $\lambda_0(a) = 0$, and its corresponding eigenfunction is constant, $\phi_0(a) = 1$, and hence they would give $g_0(x,y,z;a) = 0$ independently of the function $\beta_0(z;a)$.
+Therefore, it would not provide us with any information about the unknown parameters in the drift. \end{remark}

 \paragraph{The estimator $\widehat A^\epl_{N,J}$.} The first estimator we propose for the homogenized drift coefficient $A$ is given by the solution $\widehat A^\epl_{N,J}$ of the $M$-dimensional nonlinear system